How to Mass Delete Your Flickr Content

 - Preview Mode: Review content before deletion to avoid mistakes

-- Select and Delete: Manually choose which files to remove
+- Review & Delete: Manually choose which photos and videos to remove

 - Deletion Mode: Instantly delete all selected Flickr content